finite-element/finite-element-course/doc/source/finite_elements.rst

      python test/plot_lagrange_points.py degree

    Where degree is the degree of the points to plot.
-See also.

 .. hint::